wesnermichel/Imagine-Catalog-Users/README.md

 ### Stretch Goals
 <ul>
   <
-  <li> As a user I would like to have the story be read for people who many some visual impairment (2)
+  <li> As a user I would like to have the story be read for people who many some visual impairment

-    //accessability/email/age restriction
+  <li> Would like only registered users to be have access to CREATE/EDIT/DELETE

 </ul>